gvwilson/sensibleadventures/iffy/outline.md

     - "Goes along with" (plants seed of) Stern Halley's plan to attack Stern Rothera
     - Why?
 Because he needs to steal some equipment to get into Niobium Station and build his time machine
   - What is Jeep's?
+    - Jeep messages Iffy at the end of day 1 to say he's sorry for being a bot
+    - Realize what he's going through
     - Iffy messages him for help, starts talking to him, realizes they're still friends
     - Tells her what's going on in Halley after the attack on Rothera
     - Awkward moment where she tells him she's got someone (and how strange it feels to say that)
     - Long pause, she thinks he's given up, and he comes back to say, "You're an idiot.
 Course I know that.
 Dont mean we cant be friends."
+    - "An maybe I can help them tell them what its like comin back to bein yoursel"
+  - The Sandhus are Zillion agents
+    - Aunt Naggie carries messages hidden in the groceries from Halley to Rothera and back

 ----------------------------------------